Operator models and analytic subordination for operator-valued free convolution powers: Subordination and conditional expectations

 The multiplication by $t$ in the middle map is necessary to make $\Phi$ unital; as further motivation, consider that $t$ times the inclusion $P\mathrm{W}^*(X,P)P \to \mathrm{W}^*(X,P)$ is the adjoint of the compression $\mathrm{W}^*(X,P) \to P\mathrm{W}^*(X,P)P$ with respect to the GNS inner products associated to the trace.
 In this framework, the analog of Biane's result on subordination and conditional expectation would be that

 where $F$ is a function satisfying $G_{\mu^{\boxplus t}} = G_\mu \circ F$.
 Here we view $P$ as the unit in $P \mathrm{W}^*(X,P) P$.
 We can write this equivalently as

 In the more general $\cB$-valued setting of Theorem \ref{thm: realization}, we need to replace $P$ by the ``partial-isometry-like'' operator $V$.
-Moreover, since conditional expectations onto $\mathrm{C}^*$-subalgebras do not exist in general, we will restrict our attention to a $\cB$-valued probability space $(\cA,E)$ which is the free product of $(\cA_1,E_1)$ and $(\cA_2,E_2)$ since the free product has a canonical conditional expectation $\mathcal{E}_1: \cA \to \cA_1$ described in Proposition \ref{prop: conditional expectation}.
-The $\cB$-valued subordination/conditional expectation relation can thus be stated as
+Moreover, conditional expectations onto $\mathrm{C}^*$-subalgebras do not exist in general, and the partial isometry $V$ often cannot be realized with respect to a conditional expectation $E$ that preserves some trace by Remark \ref{rem: lack of traciality}.
+Therefore, we will restrict our attention to a $\cB$-valued probability space $(\cA,E)$ which is the free product of $(\cA_1,E_1)$ and $(\cA_2,E_2)$ since the free product has a canonical conditional expectation $\mathcal{E}_1: \cA \to \cA_1$ described in Proposition \ref{prop: conditional expectation} (this proposition holds without assuming that either $E_1$ or $E_2$ is faithful or preserves any trace).
+The $\cB$-valued subordination/conditional expectation relation that we want is thus

 We will prove the existence of such an $F$ using the same techniques as Theorem~\ref{thm: realization}, which again were inspired by Haagerup and Lehner's proof in the case of additive convolution (although it is also possible to give a more combinatorial proof along similar lines to Biane's argument for additive convolution \cite[Proposition 3.2]{Biane1998}).
 We remark that for operator-valued convolution powers, unlike the case of additive free convolution, the existence of a subordination function $F: \H(\cB) \to \H(\cB)$ such that $G_\nu = G_\mu \circ F$ is immediate, since manipulation of functional identities shows that $F(z) = \eta^{-1}(z) + (\id - \eta^{-1})(F_\nu(z))$.
 However, the conditional expectation formula is not obvious from this fact.
 In any case, our proof below gives an independent argument for the existence of $F$ satisfying $G_\nu = G_\mu \circ F$.